ClaytonFarr/justship/README.md

          - `customer.subscription.updated`
          - `invoice.paid`
          - `invoice.payment_failed`
-       - save endpoint and copy 'Signing secret' value to `STRIPE_WEBHOOK_SIGNING_SECRET` in .env (locally and in Vercel project)
+       - save endpoint and copy 'Signing secret' value to `STRIPE_WEBHOOK_SIGNING_SECRET_TEST` in `.env` (locally and in Vercel project)
+     - search for 'Developers : API Keys'
+       - copy key to `STRIPE_SECRET_KEY_TEST` in `.env` (locally and in Vercel project)
    - test plan subscriptions
      - …
-   - make plan subscriptions live
+   - make account live / setup production environment
-     - complete company details to activate live billing at 'Settings : Business : Business details'
+     - complete company details at 'Settings : Business : Business details' to activate production environment
+     - in production environment, repeat steps above to create Products, configure Customer Portal, create webhook
+       - yep, for some reason, this all has to be redone manually 🤦‍♂️
+     - copy production webhook signing secret to `STRIPE_WEBHOOK_SIGNING_SECRET` in `.env` (locally and in Vercel project)
+     - copy production secret key to `STRIPE_SECRET_KEY` in `.env` (locally and in Vercel project)
 8. (Optional: if want to use Google sign-up/in) Setup Google OAuth with **[Google Cloud](https://console.cloud.google.com/)**
    - set `PUBLIC_GOOGLE_OAUTH_ENABLED=true` in `.env` (both locally and in Vercel project)
    - create new account, or access existing account